Hopepunk: Description

 The various "-punk" subgenres are connected by the idea of social disruption.
 Hopepunk in speculative fiction explores resistance, rebellion, and resilience as counters to apathy and cynicism.
-Hopepunk describes works such as books, movies, and television shows, that reveal hope in the face of challenges and acts as a counter to pessimism.
+Hopepunk describes works such as books, movies, and television shows, that reveal hope in the face of challenges and act as a counter to pessimism.
 Scholar Elin Kelsey describes it as "a narrative of positive resistance" and contrasts it with noblebright, which takes as its premise that not only are there good fights worth fighting, but that they are also winnable and result in a happy ending.
 Where noblebright is the narrative of the hero, hopepunk instead celebrates the collective response.

 Rowland has pointed out that anger is also a part of hopepunk, saying "sometimes the kindest thing you can do for someone is to stand up to a bully on their behalf, and that takes guts and rage."
 Initially describing a subgenre, its use has extended to refer to motivations, narrative tone, outlook.
 The editors of Uncanny Magazine define it as "radical empathy" and "radical kindness", contrasting it to the hopelessness of grimdark.
+Rowland wrote that "Hopepunk isn’t pristine and spotless.
+Hopepunk is grubby, because that’s what happens when you fight."
+Although they may include horrible events, injustice, and inequality, hopepunk stories have characters who choose to act, rejecting pessimism and passivity.
+Positive human traits and community contribute to solutions.

-Stories in the hopepunk subgenre reject the fatalism and cynicism of grimdark which presumes people are inherently bad.
+Stories in the hopepunk subgenre reject the fatalism and cynicism of grimdark.
 Hopepunk characters persevere, believing in the possibility of something better in the face of difficult realities.
-Rowland has described the feeling of hopepunk as "people standing up to terrifying regimes and holding the line against them, and surviving against all odds just by force of sheer, bloody-minded obstinacy".

 Hopepunk is an approach in which characters choose to fight to make things better, and are motivated by noble motives.
-Some critics and fans considered the awards of both the Hugo Award and Nebula Award to The Calculating Stars by Mary Robinette-Kowal as industry recognition of hopepunk literature.
+Some critics and fans considered the awards of both the Hugo Award and Nebula Award to The Calculating Stars by Mary Robinette Kowal as industry recognition of hopepunk literature.
 Hopepunk, a reaction to decades of dystopian, nihilistic fiction, explores how goodness and optimism can be acts of rebellion.
 A hopepunk narrative is driven by fierce caring and the will to fight for something.
 The worlds described in hopepunk works are not utopian or even necessarily hopeful; the genre is expressed in the ways characters approach issues.

+When considered as a philosophical movement, hopepunk presents a model for surviving the contemporary exigencies of life and combatting complacency.